How to Use Zotero with NotebookLM for Research Workflows

 Use Zotero to manage citations and source libraries, then move selected PDFs into NotebookLM for source-grounded reading, synthesis, and literature review notes.

-Zotero and NotebookLM fit together well, but not because they have a magic sync button.
+Zotero and NotebookLM fit together well, but not because Zotero has a magic one-click sync into NotebookLM.
 They fit because they solve different jobs in the same research workflow.

 Use Zotero as the durable library: collect sources, clean metadata, organize PDFs, and cite correctly later.
 Use NotebookLM as the active reading room: upload a focused source set, ask grounded questions, compare papers, and turn reading into usable synthesis notes.

 Zotero is where your research library lives.
 NotebookLM is where a selected subset of that library becomes readable.
-The safest workflow is: collect and organize in Zotero, choose a small working set, upload those PDFs or documents into NotebookLM, take synthesis notes, then return to Zotero and the original papers for final citations.
+Google Drive sources in NotebookLM can now stay up to date automatically, but that is not the same as direct Zotero sync.
+The safest workflow is: collect and organize in Zotero, choose a small working set, use Drive staging when sync helps, take synthesis notes in NotebookLM, then return to Zotero and the original papers for final citations.

 If you are still deciding whether these tools overlap, start with the NotebookLM vs Zotero comparison.
+For a broader stack choice, use the AI research tool selector.
 This guide assumes you have already decided to use both.

 The workflow in one table